 Also remember to knit your scarf according to your own size.
 So if you are shorter you may not need to make it as long; maybe 70 inches will work for you and it'll be super.
 If you're taller you may want to knit a scarf longer than 100 inches.
 Decide what you're happy with.

 I also created this scarf knitting pattern in the waffle stitch.
 This way you can practice the waffle stitch pattern and create something warm and snugly.
+Ready to get started?
+OK.

-Here's the link if you'd like to print out the Super Scarf Knitting Pattern
+Here's the PDF link to Scarf Pattern

 Long tail cast on, Knit, Purl, Bind Off